About Talking Animals

 Raffael N Fasel

 Raffael N Fasel is a PhD in Law candidate at the University of Cambridge (Sidney Sussex College) where he is working on a thesis on the fundamental rights of humans and other animals.
-In 2017/2018, Raffael (and Sean Butler) taught the course Animal Rights Law at the Faculty of Law in Cambridge, the first course of its kind in the UK.
+Since 2017, Raffael has been teaching (with Sean Butler) the course Animal Rights Law at the Faculty of Law in Cambridge — the first course of its kind in the UK.

 His full research profile is accessible here.